DanielKoren/license-sys/README.md

 login.php - Login page
-logout.php - Self explainatory, destroys user's login session dashboard.php - Main page for logged in users
+logout.php - Self explainatory, destroys user's login session dashboard.php - Main page for logged in users client.php - Downloads client app if the subscription is active

 forgot-password.php - generates a token with an expiration date and sends it to the specified email reset-password.php - handles the password reset process by verifying the token's validity and expiration, then updating the account's password in the db